 No Pain, No Scars, Just Results

-At Dr. Ted Lain Dermatology in Pflugerville, we have added an innovative new service designed specifically for the treatment of non-melanoma skin cancers.
+At Pflugerville Dermatology, we have added an innovative new service designed specifically for the treatment of non-melanoma skin cancers.
 Superficial Radiation Therapy, or the SRT-100, is low-energy radiotherapy that penetrates just below the skin’s surface, similar to an X-ray.
 Because it only reaches the top layer of your skin, the SRT-100 is ideal to treat those annoying, surface-level cancers.

 You don’t have to worry about anesthesia or lengthy surgery.
 In fact, once the treatment begins, it only takes about 90 seconds to finish.
 The therapy is painless and full treatment includes just a few sessions.
 There is also no risk of unsightly scarring, even for sensitive areas like the fold in the nose, eyelids, lips, corners of the mouth, or the lining of the ear.
 After the first few treatments, you can expect a scab to appear, but in a short time, new, clear skin will emerge.